 Let’s nip the evil in the bud – no, there’s no direct connection between the two medical conditions.

 Coronavirus does not increase the risk of Dupuytren's contracture and vice versa.
 But, if you already have the condition then you must be extra careful during these testing times to ensure you do not catch the virus.

 The WHO recommends that you wash your hands for at least 20 seconds for safety.
-This is not only important for you but for also those around you as the virus puts others at risk as well.
+This is not only important for you but for also those around you.

 However, it isn't that simple for those suffering from the disease as it makes it difficult to wash the skin due to the folding of the skin.
 Plus, after a point, it can even get difficult to separate the fingers to wash each corner.

 Do not worry because there are ways to ensure your hand is properly and effectively cleaned.
 The most important thing is the technique, change how you wash your hands.

 Most of us do not pay much attention to how we wash our hands.
 We’ve been doing it for years and assume it comes naturally to us.

 Washing hands is not only about rinsing your hands, it is also about ensuring every corner gets its due attention.

 The pandemic is making the world realize how many of us have no idea how to clean our hands.

 You must be very careful when washing hands.
 Pay attention to every part including the side and back of the hand, the palms, each finger including the front, back, and side, fingernail, fingertip, and each webspace.